 - Partnerships with the Private Sector

 - Coordination with Local, State, and Federal Economic Development Practitioners

 - Quality of Life

-A successful technology transfer process ensures research results have maximum impact in the marketplace.
+A successful technology transfer or commercialization process ensures research results have maximum impact in the marketplace.
 The University of Mississippi technology transfer culture rewards inventors, markets promising innovations, and fosters spin-offs resulting from our research and scholarship.